stormchaserroleplaying/stormchaserRPG/Talents/Bard/index.md

 #### **Cost:** 5 Character Points<br>**Actions:** 2
 *You unleash a string of insults.*

 Choose a creature that can hear you and make a [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) check vs the target's Wisdom defence.
-On a hit, the creature takes 1d4 psychic damage and has disadvantage on the next attack roll that it makes before the end of its next turn.
+On a hit, the creature takes 1d4 psychic damage and has -1d on the next attack roll that it makes before the end of its next turn.

 ### Vicious Mockery II